scilus/scil-documentation/source/arriving/welcome.rst

 3. You may want to install Tractoflow (see :ref:`ref_tractoflow`) or our other tools (see :ref:`ref_other_pipelines`).

-4. You may want to install other tools that are often useful for people in our lab (see the pages for MI-brain, ants, mrtrix, fsl and freesurfer, etc.
+4. You may want to install other tools that are often useful for people in our lab (see the pages for MI-brain, Ants, MRtrix, FSL and Freesurfer, etc.)

 Getting set on super computers
 """"""""""""""""""""""""""""""